 While the United States is completely in bed with companies that manufacture genetically modified organisms (GMOs), countries in other parts of the world are resisting their relentless push to populate the planet with their patented seeds.
 Turkey is the latest country to ban 26 GMOs following an incident involving the unauthorized entry of genetically modified […]

-Israeli avocado season has arrived.
+In Israel and well all over the western east, avocado season has arrived.
 Plump, green avocados are grown from the north of Israel down to Jaffa in the center, all the way to agricultural communities in the southern Negev, such as Neot Semadar.
 It is both a local favorite and a major national export.
-In 2010 the pear-shaped green fruit’s sales reached one-third of […]
+In 2010 […]